0livier/Blog/_posts/2014-01-18-create-a-simple-phar-command-line-project-based-on-symfony-components.md

+---
+layout: post
+excerpt: This article shows how to bootstrap a non web based Symfony app.
+---

 Most of us use Symfony as a PHP Web Development Framework, but its components can be used in non-web environments, for instance a standalone command line.
 This article shows how to bootstrap such applications without unneeded libraries (such as EventDispatcher or HttpKernel) and how to package them as a PHAR file for easy redistribution.
 If you're unfamiliar with Symfony components, head over [http://symfony.com/en/components](http://symfony.com/en/components).